 But consider the following.
 The British government is proposing to spend £2 billion – yes, £2 billion – on Tempest and related projects by 2025, when it has not yet even received a detailed proposal for the assessment stage from industry.
 Then another ten years will follow before the aircraft enters service.
 The project is already employing 1,500 people.
 How can this be a “high-speed, lean-paced” project that will employ “one-tenth of the manpower” of previous developments, as the chief scientist for the Rapid Capabilities Office (RCO) in the Royal Air Force (RAF) claimed?

 Here’s an interesting comparison to that £2 billion figure.
 Let’s assume that it includes the assessment phase.
 According to a 2015 report from the National Audit Office, the assessment phase for the Eurofighter cost £364 million for the UK, which had a one-third share of the four-nation programme.
 Let’s assume that the assessment phase ended with the “main gate” approval in late 1998.
-Now adjust that figure for inflation into today’s prices, and multiply it by three to get the total four-nation spend on assessment.
+Now adjust that figure for inflation into today’s prices, and multiply it by four to get the total four-nation spend on assessment.
 That makes about £1.85 billion for what is now acknowledged to have been an expensive and inefficient programme.
 That’s actually less than the apparent pre-main gate cost of Tempest.
 Are my calculations correct?
 If so, this does not bode well for the future of this supposedly “lean” programme, especially since it is now adding international partners.